 Seniors: join your classmates in a pledge to consider the social and environmental consequences of your careers.
-By taking the Graduation Pledge, you define for yourself what it means to be socially and environmentally responsible.
+By taking the SCU Graduation Pledge, you define for yourself what it means to be socially and environmentally responsible.
+The Grad Pledge is part of the Graduation Pledge Alliance, a global community of conscientious graduates.
 There is not obligation to turn down jobs... the graduation pledge is simply a way for you to ensure that your job represents more than a paycheck.

 (See more photos...)